 If initial_re and prompt_re differ, only initial_re will be tested against the first line.
 If any prompt is found on the first two lines, prompts will be stripped from the rest of the block.

 '''

-init(prompt_re, initial_re=None)
+init (prompt_re, initial_re=None)

+Initialize self.
+See help(type(self)) for accurate signature.

 '''